Skip to main content

 On 27 June 1976, Air France Flight 139 departed Tel Aviv for Paris via Athens.
 Shortly after the Athens stopover, four hijackers seized the aircraft: two members of the Popular Front for the Liberation of Palestine – External Operations (PFLP-EO) and two members of the German Revolutionäre Zellen — Wilfried Böse and Brigitte Kuhlmann.
 The plane was diverted to Benghazi for refueling, then flown to Entebbe, Uganda, where Idi Amin's regime welcomed the hijackers and provided military reinforcement.
 Several additional operatives joined them there.

-The captors proceeded to separate Israeli citizens and Jewish passengers from the rest and confine them in the old terminal building.
+The captors separated Israeli citizens and Jewish passengers from the rest and confined them in the old terminal building.
 Non-Jewish passengers were released in stages; approximately 106 people remained: Israelis and the Air France crew who refused to leave their passengers.
-The selection was not lost on those who lived through it.
 A Holocaust survivor reportedly showed hijacker Böse the camp number tattooed on his arm.
 Böse protested that he was no Nazi — an idealist.
-The distinction offered little comfort to people who had been sorted by nationality and ethnicity at gunpoint.
+The people held there had been sorted by nationality and ethnicity at gunpoint.

 The Planning